pevey/sveltekit-superfetch/README.md

 const response = await superFetch.query("https://example.org")
 ```

 If you create a new instance of SuperFetch without passing in a logger instance, it will use console (console.log() and console.error()) by default.
-HOWEVER, you must set `debug` to true to see the log in the console.